 Like most Americans, Dr. Goodfellow spends a good portion of his day on his digital devices.

 His day typically starts at 6 a.m. on his cellphone, where he checks his email and reads the news.
-That segues into his workday, as he teaches optometry students and accesses the electronic health records of his patients at the clinic.
-In the evenings, he's either on his laptop or tablet keeping up with home and work projects.
+That segues into his workday, as he teaches optometry students and works with documents, spreadsheets and websites all dayaccesses.
+In the evenings, he's on his laptop or phone keeping up with home and work projects.
 Sound familiar?

 Some estimates put the amount of time Americans spend on their digital devices each day as high as 10 to 12 hours.